 Detailed analysis of the touch-evoked escape response in prdm12b mutant and wild type animals. a, b.
 Representative kinematic traces of individual wild type (a) and prdm12b mutant (B) animals stimulated with a head tap (from Fig. 3a, b). c.
 Quantification of number of body bends with an amplitude similar to the C-bend (defined as exceeding 100°; from data collected in Fig. 3a, b). d.
 Quantification of C bend duration (from data collected in Fig. 3a, b). e, f.
 Representative kinematic traces of individual prdm12b mutant animals stimulated with a head (left panels) or a tail (right panels) tap (from Fig. 3c, d).
 (PDF 837 kb)

 Movie of prdm12b mutant touch-evoked escape response.
-Movie of representative prdm12b mutant animal tapped on the head (from Fig. 3b; recorded at 1000 frames/second).
-(MP4 1842 kb)
+The same prdm12b mutant animal as in Additional file 8: was instead tapped on its tail (from Fig. 3d; recorded at 1000 frames/second).
+(MP4 1040 kb)

 Expression of GAL4DBD-Prdm12b constructs used in transfection experiments. a.
 Immunoblot showing expression of GAL4DBD-Prdm12b constructs in transfected HEK293T cells.
 All constructs are stable except Myc-GAL4-∆PR-prdm12b. b.
 Immunoblot showing expression of Myc-Flag-G9a and Myc-Flag-Bhlhe22 constructs in transfected HEK 293 T cells.
 (PDF 619 kb)